Q. What do I need to pay to secure a room?

 Q. What are the rules of the Residences?

-Once you have been offered a room, you will be required to sign an Occupancy License which details the terms and conditions of living in Halls of Residences.
+Once you have been offered a room, you will be required to sign an Lease Agreement which details the terms and conditions of living in Halls of Residences.
 Offers are made subject to acceptance of these conditions.
-A copy of the Occupancy License is available on this website… Please also ensure you have thoroughly read you lease agreement – in particular we draw your attention to the Third Schedule (starting on page 14) as this outlines the house rules.
+A copy of the Lease Agreement is available on this website.
+Please also ensure you have thoroughly read you Lease Agreement – in particular we draw your attention to the Third Schedule as this outlines the House Rules.

 Q. I did not get my Visa to study in Ireland, what should I do?

-If you are refused your visa through no fault of your own and send confirmation of this to GHR at least 2 weeks before the start of the lease, you can be refunded all fees you paid to GHR.
-If you are refused your visa within 2 weeks of the start of the lease, you will forfeit your application fee and your refund will depend on a suitable replacement being found.
+If you are refused your visa through no fault of your own and send confirmation of this to GHR at least 2 weeks before the start of the Lease Agreement, you can be refunded all fees you paid to GHR.
+If you are refused your visa within 2 weeks of the start of the Lease Agreement, you will forfeit your Application Fee and your refund will depend on a suitable replacement being found.